What is really going on in our bodies these days?

 In a detox context, LNPs are considered part of the “toxic load” that the body may still be clearing months or even years later, especially in those with fatigue, cycle changes, or systemic inflammation.

-Surprisingly, or not so surprisingly, not everyone processes vaccines, or viral proteins, the same way.
+Surprisingly, or not so surprisingly, not everyone processes vaccines or foreign proteins the same way.
 Factors that influence variation include:

 Genetic differences in immune pathways